-Dr. van der Worp works for the Eye Research Institute Maastricht and Hogeschool Utrecht, the Netherlands.
+Dr. van der Worp works for the Eye Research Institute, Maastricht and Hogeschool van Utrecht, the Netherlands.

 Dr. Phillips is clinic director, Department of Optometry, Auckland University, Auckland, New Zealand.

-Dr. González-Méijome works at the Department of Physics (Optometry), University of Minho, Portugal.
+Dr. González-Méijome works at the Clinical and Experimental Optometry Research Laboratory, University of Minho, Portugal.

 Dr. Radu is in private practice in Bucharest, Romania.